philips-software/spdx-builder/README.md

 to automatically generate an SPDX 2.2 SBOM for a many types of package manager-based projects.
 (See the ORT documentation.)

+## License scanner
+The SBOM includes scanned licenses as "detected", and only overrides the "declared" license from the package manager when the scanner indicates it was "confirmed", or the package manager did not provide a declared license.

 ## Usage
 See the command line help for the exact invocation syntax: